Choose Love (organisation)

-Choose Love (formerly Help Refugees) is a UK-based non-governmental organization (NGO) which provides humanitarian aid to, and advocacy for, refugees around the world.
+Choose Love (formerly Help Refugees) is a UK-based non-governmental organisation (NGO) which provides humanitarian aid to, and advocacy for, refugees around the world.
 In 2016, it became the largest grassroots distributor of aid in Europe.

 History

 Early days

 Help Refugees grew "accidentally" out of a social media campaign organised by radio presenter and writer Lliana Bird, TV presenter and writer Dawn O'Porter, and artist management assistant Josie Naughton to help one of Bird's friends collect donations and funds to support refugees in the so-called Jungle camp in Calais.

 In August 2015, Bird and Naughton offered to help Bird's former acting teacher, Tom Radcliffe, who was aiming to raise £1,000 and a van-load of donations to drive from the UK to Calais.
 The two women met with O'Porter and decided to use the hashtag #HelpCalais to raise awareness of the crisis and to help raise funds.
 They used their social media followings and celebrity contacts to spread the word and were overwhelmed with the response: within days the group had raised enough material donations to warrant finding a storage space, which was donated by Big Yellow Group.
 Dani Lawrence, who runs an import company with her husband and whose father was a Moroccan refugee, offered to help coordinate getting the donations to Calais.
 A week after the campaign started, the image of two-year-old Syrian Alan Kurdi was in the news and donations increased exponentially as people became more aware of the so-called European migrant crisis.
 Bird's sister, who was volunteering from Tel Aviv as supply manager and had set up an Amazon wish list of items needed in the camp in Calais, recounts, "I keep putting on 100 pairs of boots, 200 sleeping bags, 300 tents, and they keep disappearing" – initially, she thought there was a glitch with the wish list, but "realised that they were disappearing because people were buying them".
 The Big Yellow Group contacted the campaign organisers to inform them that 7,000 packages had arrived in a day.
 With only six volunteers sorting the donations, the women made an appeal on social media for more; the organisers fed those who turned up by again asking for support, to which Domino's Pizza and Nando's responded.
 The group now had 15 storage rooms.